How to Write Beautiful Bride Vows with Real Video Examples

 Pro tip: If you’re unsure how to write your vows, focus on how your relationship has grown over time and turn that story into meaningful promises for the future.

-Short & Sweet Bride Vows
+Short & Sweet Bride Vow Example (Why It Works)

 Vows don’t need to be long to be powerful.
 Stephanie kept hers under two minutes, but every word was filled with love and gratitude for her partner, Dan.
 She shared their resilience as a couple and even ended with a cheeky promise that had everyone smiling.